philippehenoch/philippehenoch/README.md

 ### Hi there 👋 I'm Philippe!

-I'm working as a Frontend Developer [@ABTasty](https://www.abtasty.com/) in Paris, France.
+I'm working as a Frontend Developer [@ABTasty](https://www.abtasty.com/) in Singapore.

 #### Tools